Often, customers find insightful and helpful information in our blog which can be found here: KCC Scientific Blog

 At KCC Scientific, we proudly invest a great deal of effort to design products which solve a difficult power conversion problem.
 Interestingly, correct solutions are not widely available which address precision sine wave voltage and frequency conversion in a single product.
 Although there are an array of conversion products out there, no economical solution exists (other than ours) which solves the conversion problem both completely and correctly.
 That is why we developed these products.

-To help you understand the issues, we decided to start with the basics.
+To help you understand the issues involved with frequency conversion, we decided to start with the basics.
 Hopefully the following FAQ will help in your understanding of the issues, and help you make a correct, informed decision.
 We use the word “device” to refer to something you might be trying to power with a converter.

 What is voltage and current in electricity?